Jaishree-D/portfolio-website-app/README.md

 # What is this Project?
-This is a aweb app to dhowcase Python Projects
+This is a web app to showcase Python Projects
 ### web development